ebanx/woocommerce-gateway-ebanx/woocommerce-gateway-ebanx/readme.txt

 4. There you go, you’re all set!

 == Changelog ==

+= 1.5.3 =
+* Fix - In case user country was not set one-click payments was crashing [#343](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/343)

 = 1.5.2 =
 * Fix - Checking for new feature's settings presence to avoid notices [#342](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/342)